Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Discussion

-\item \textbf{Fluctuating Boundaries.} While the construction presented in this paper is predicated on the assumption of rigid boundaries, the CPSF has been recently extended to accommodate fluctuating or dynamical boundaries \cite{Adami:2024gdx, Ciambelli:2021nmv, Freidel:2021dxw, Carrozza:2022xut, Liu:2026bao}.
-A remarkable consequence of this extension is that the inclusion of boundary fluctuations can render the charge variation integrable, with the resulting integrable part being governed by the Noether charge.
-Viewed through the lens of the Frobenius theorem and the geometric SPS framework developed here, it is natural to investigate the precise mechanism by which genuine non-integrability is ``absorbed'' into these boundary fluctuations.
+\item {\textbf{Edge Modes and Fluctuating Boundaries.} The traditional CPSF framework, as utilized in this paper, encounters the issue of non-integrable surface charges.
+Recently, various approaches—including the introduction of edge modes, the use of dynamical frames, or allowing the boundary itself to fluctuate—have been developed to extend the CPSF such that (among other things) it yields integrable charges \cite{Adami:2024gdx, Ciambelli:2021nmv, Freidel:2021dxw, Carrozza:2022xut, Liu:2026bao}.
+A notable consequence of these developments is that the inclusion of boundary fluctuations or additional boundary or corner degrees of freedom can render the charge variation integrable, with the resulting integrable part being governed by the Noether charge.} Viewed through the lens of the Frobenius theorem and the geometric SPS framework developed here, it is natural to investigate the precise mechanism by which genuine non-integrability is ``absorbed'' into these boundary fluctuations.
 Specifically, understanding how the SPS connection, torsion, and curvature transform in the presence of such dynamical boundaries remains a compelling direction for future research.

 \item \textbf{Geometric Structure of the BT Bracket.} The Barnich-Troessaert (BT) bracket is the standard tool for handling the algebra of non-integrable charges.
 However, our work demonstrates that the splitting of the charge variation into an integrable part and a flux term is inherently slicing-dependent.
-It is therefore crucial to investigate how this freedom is reflected on the overall structure of asymptotic and boundary symmetry algebras.
+It is therefore crucial to investigate how this freedom is reflected in the overall structure of asymptotic and boundary symmetry algebras.
 Specifically, future studies should analyze how various components of the BT bracket--including central extensions and cocycles--transform under a change-of-slicing.
 By utilizing the SPS connection to systematically disentangle quantities that are genuinely covariant from those that are mere artifacts of the slicing choice, one could potentially formulate a rigorously ``slicing covariant'' BT-bracket.

 \item \textbf{Other Examples.} While this paper exclusively analyzed pure Einstein gravity across various spacetime dimensions, a natural next step is to test the robustness of our geometric formulation by incorporating matter fields and extending it to alternative gravitational theories.
 Furthermore, whereas our primary illustrative example focused on finite-distance null boundaries, it is crucial to apply this machinery to the most widely studied asymptotic regions: the asymptotic timelike boundaries of AdS spacetimes and the null infinity of asymptotically flat spacetimes.
 In the latter context, we expect that the well-known Bondi news tensor will naturally emerge as the physical source of the SPS torsion.